arienmalec/implementing-fhir/_posts/2015-05-21-primitives.md

 These are all represented either by a framework type (e.g., URI), or a specialization of a base type.
 Like `Decimal` and the date/time values, the interesting programming work here is not representation and efficient serialization/deserialization, but validation.
 For example, `uri`, `oid`, `base64Binary`, `id`, and `code` are all trivially represented as strings; this issue is whether that string conforms to the constraints for the type.

 As a whole, FHIR primitives occupy an intermediate role between type serialization specifications, like JSON, ProtoBuf, and XML Schema, and the underlying model types.
-There's a bit of type proliferation here, for my tastes.
+The underlying design issue is when to place the constraint on the primitive type, and when to place the constraint at the level of the model.
+There's a bit of type over proliferation here, for my tastes.
 (Do we need, e.g., an `oid` type as a specialization of the `uri`?
-HL7 has an odd fascination with OIDs, but I'd prefer to let `oid`s be quiet subtypes of `uri`, and let `uri`s do the hard labor, as they do in other domains).
+HL7 has an odd fascination with OIDs, but I'd prefer to let `oid`s be quiet subtypes of `uri`, and let `uri`s do the hard labor, as they do in other domains.
+Likewise, I'm not sure that positive integers needs to be a primitive type concern, as that constraint makes it harder to map to JSON and programming language representations.)

 I've published [an interim representation of Primitives](https://github.com/arienmalec/fhir-rust/blob/master/src/primitive.rs) on the GitHub repository.
 As I noted above, I've chosen to represent the Primitive types with all the constraints required, but when we implement deserialization, it's possible that we'll need a different approach to validation that accommodates validation failures.
 Again, in interoperability, with a good spec and good will, writing correctly is easy but reading robustly is hard.